PAYE43030 - employer returns: capture employer return – 2005 onwards: NIL returns - 2005 onwards

 If you are told by telephone you must ask the basic questions to satisfy yourself that no return is due

-1. Has the employer been authorised to pay tax credits to any employees or received any tax credit funding (for years to 2005-06)?
+1. Has the employer been authorised to pay tax credits to any employees or received any tax credit funding (for years to 2005 to 2006)?

 2. Was any employee / director paid enough to use a deductions working sheet?

-3. Have payments been made to an employee / director who receives payments from another job or pension?
+3. Have payments been made to an employee / director in receipt of payments from another job or pension?

 And exceptionally